Nord Stream pipelines sabotage: Involvement of Ukraine

 In April 2023, German law enforcement officials suspected that the yacht Andromeda had been a decoy with other vessels actually used for the attack, consistent with the view of naval experts from Germany, Sweden and Denmark that the Andromeda was unsuitable for the sabotage.
 As deputy chairman of the Parliamentary Oversight Panel colonel (retired) Roderich Kiesewetter was briefed by intelligence officials on the Andromeda investigation and came to believe that nothing had been communicated from the investigation because the "evidence is far too thin."

 A joint report by The Washington Post and Der Spiegel released in November 2023 accused former colonel Roman Chervinsky of Ukraine's Special Operations Forces of coordinating the Nord Stream pipeline attack with the yacht Andromeda and a group of Ukrainian saboteurs, an accusation that the former colonel described as Russian disinformation.

 On 14 August 2024, The Wall Street Journal reported that the sabotage was carried out by a small Ukrainian team led by Zaluzhniy; the plan was also initially approved by President of Ukraine Volodymyr Zelenskyy, according to the publication, who then unsuccessfully tried to call it off after the CIA learned of the plan and requested Zelenskyy to not proceed with the operation.
 As ambassador to the United Kingdom Zaluzhniy has in writing denied the allegations calling them a "mere provocation".
 A senior official of the Security Service of Ukraine also denied his government's involvement and reiterated that Zelenskyy "did not approve the implementation of any such actions on the territory of third countries and did not issue relevant orders".

 In August 2024 German TV station ARD conducted an experiment, hiring the very "Andromeda" yacht that was allegedly used in the sabotage and trying to replicate the scenario implicated by the investigators with professional divers.
 The experiment failed, as the yacht was described as completely unsuitable for diving.
 The TV then rented a professional diving ship and tried again, but concluded it would be "very difficult and dangerous" for two divers even using that vessel designed for diving.

+The February 2026 Der Spiegel article said that the operation had been approved by then-commander-in-chief Valerii Zaluzhny but not by President Zelenskyy, whose office was not informed.
+The report named a private Ukrainian citizen as the primary financier, covering approximately $300,000 in costs.

+An article published in The Wall Street Journal in June 2026 repeated the Andromeda theory, describing the attack in detail, including the use of lifting bags to lower the explosives, and repeating the claim that Zaluzhny had informed Zelenskyy of the attack.